Simple vs Grievous Hurt under BNS 2023 §§ 114-118

 ICD-10-CM injury coding.
 The International Classification of Diseases, Tenth Revision, Clinical Modification (ICD-10-CM) is the mandatory coding system used by all US hospitals and healthcare providers since 2015.
 Every injury treated in a US hospital receives one or more ICD-10-CM codes from the S and T chapters (Chapter 19: Injury, Poisoning and Certain Other Consequences of External Causes).
 These codes specify the body part, the injury type (fracture, contusion, laceration, dislocation), and the severity qualifier (displaced vs non-displaced for fractures, open vs closed).
 The code record constitutes the medical documentation of injury in civil and criminal proceedings.
 A forensic physician preparing a US court report should include the ICD-10-CM code for each injury documented, as this provides a standardised, interoperable severity reference.

 Abbreviated Injury Scale (AIS) and Injury Severity Score (ISS).
-The AIS was developed by the Association for the Advancement of Automotive Medicine (AAAM) in 1969 and has been revised at regular intervals (current version AIS 2005, update 2008).
+The AIS was developed by the Association for the Advancement of Automotive Medicine (AAAM) in 1969 and has been revised at regular intervals (current version AIS 2005, update 2008, with a subsequent AIS 2015 revision).
 It assigns each injury a severity score from AIS 1 (minor) to AIS 6 (maximum injury, currently unsurvivable).
 The injury is coded to a body region and severity on a six-point scale:

 AIS 1 = Minor (e.g., superficial contusion, minor laceration) AIS 2 = Moderate (e.g., closed fracture of single rib) AIS 3 = Serious (e.g., multiple rib fractures, simple pneumothorax) AIS 4 = Severe (e.g., tension pneumothorax, single-organ solid-organ laceration with major blood loss) AIS 5 = Critical (e.g., aortic rupture, bilateral severe pulmonary contusion) AIS 6 = Maximum injury (unsurvivabie by current medical standards)